Onstar Can’t Free Baby From Locked Car With Expired Account

 Apparently not.

-In an incident that happened in Florida earlier this month, a mother accidentally locked her 10-month-old baby, along with the car keys, inside a white Chevrolet Suburban in a 95-degree day.
+In an incident that happened in Florida earlier this month, a mother accidentally locked her 10-month-old baby, along with the car keys, inside a white Chevrolet SUV in a 95-degree day.

 The mother called OnStar services for help, which she had an expired subscription.
 The OnStar representative, however, said that she won't be able to restore a connection to the vehicle and unlock the SUV because she had an expired subscription.